 Quite far south of the city center, but conveniently close to the train station, the Cambridge University Botanic Garden is a beautiful, peaceful place.
 A small admission fee will give you access to an impressive forty acres of well-maintained grounds containing over 8,000 different plant species from around the world.
 There are several seasonal trails, helping you get the best out of your visit at any time of year, but it is also nice just to wander along the winding paths.
 Check out the historical greenhouses to the north of the Main Lawn for flowers from the tropics, mountains, and deserts.

 Eat Chelsea buns at Fitzbillies

 The insanely delicious Chelsea buns of Fitzbillies are famous around the world and have been an iconic feature of this cake shop on Trumpington Street since it opened in the 1920s.
-Still showcasing its traditional style, the cafe also serves a good brunch and a very popular afternoon tea from 4pm.
-Being such a famous Cambridge institution, you can expect the store to be busy most days, but there is a smaller second branch on Bridge Street where you can get tasty sandwiches and, of course, those famous Chelsea buns.
+Still displaying its traditional style, the cafe also serves a good brunch and an extremely popular afternoon tea from 4pm.
+Being such a famous institution, you can expect the store to be busy most days, but there is a smaller second branch on Bridge Street where you can get tasty sandwiches and, of course, those famous Chelsea buns.